 UTV or ATV on Farm?

 If you are still wondering whether to get a UTV or ATV for your farm, let me help you decide.
-The selection of a UTV or ATV on farm depends mainly on your needs and budget.
+The selection of a UTV or ATV on a farm depends mainly on your needs and budget.

 Conclusion